scgerkin/C964_Capstone/paper/paper.md

 [^CC0]: See [CC0 1.0 Universal https://creativecommons.org/publicdomain/zero/1.0/legalcode](https://creativecommons.org/publicdomain/zero/1.0/legalcode) for the full information regarding this license.

 ## Developer Expertise
 The developer has 8 years of experience in software engineering, specializing in web applications and web service deployments.
 Additionally, the developer has 3 years of experience in architecting artificial intelligence systems and machine learning models for predictive analysis.
-Consultation with regards to radiologic expertise will be made available by `COMPANY_NAME` as needed for understanding the data during development.
+Consultation with regards to radiologic expertise will be made available by Arrow Medical Imaging as needed for understanding the data during development.

 # Section B - Business Requirements and Technical Summary